daboross/screeps-starter-python/README.md

 The only remaining step will be to provide your screeps credentials.
 To do that, copy `config.default.json` to a new file `config.json`, and enter your email and password into the config.

 Following that, you're all set up!
-All you need to do now is run `python build.py` to compile, collect and deploy your code.
+All you need to do now is run `python3 build.py` to compile, collect and deploy your code.

 #### Transcrypt vs. Python: